A Quantitative Model Of Trust as a Predictor of Social Group Sizes and its Implications for Technology: Introduction

-Human evolution is characterized by two important features: the evolution of technology and the evolution of progressively larger groups, with both being dependent on the evolution of large brains.
-The first, however, is directly dependent on the second, because communities provide the context in which novel technologies are invented, put to use, and are passed on by cultural transmission.
-These, however, all depend on rates of contact between individuals.
+Although ideas may begin with creative reasoning either of individuals or conversations, most innovations are the product of teams who combine skills across different phases of the process.
+As Koppl et al. have noted, the penicillin revolution did not depend just on a lucky break by a careless technician in Fleming’s lab; indeed, several others had noted the same effect well before Fleming.
+It depended on both a novel insight by Fleming (namely that, if Penicillin killed bacteria on a plate, it might kill bacteria in a human body), then solving the more complex issue of purifying the active ingredient without destroying it (the work of Howard Florey’s lab a decade later) and finally finding a way to deliver it to patients.
+All this took place in bursts of episodic collaboration.

+Although both economists and other behavioural scientists are inclined to view human activity as being a faceless, stochastic, infinite, and even panmictic phenomenon, these assumptions are driven more by the prerequisites for using the tools of differential calculus and common algebra than by attention to reality.
+Natural human populations are in fact highly structured.
+More importantly, they are actually very small in scale, and remain small scale even in the contemporary post-industrial world \cite{dunbar6a}.
+The time available for interaction and the cognitive limits on information-processing capacity of the human brain impose extremely narrow limits on the numbers of individuals with whom we interact, and hence know in the sense of having meaningful, trust-based relationships.

+The result is that human networks have the structure of a series of concentric circles \cite{dunbar28}.
+Interaction frequencies decline as a steep negative exponential across the layers of the network \cite{dunbar10a}.
+When we learn something from someone else, that someone else is almost always a member of our network.
+This is likely to be so for two reasons: i) the more often we interact with someone, the more often we are likely to see or be told about a novel process or idea, and ii) because we trust familiar people more than unfamiliar ones, we are more likely to take notice of what they say.
+Our claim is that simplifying assumptions that ignore the individual are undoubtedly effective at the large scale of macro-economic processes, but at the micro-economic level they can be misleading.

+When the flow of information is person-to-person, as it is in the processes of technology design and creation, then the internal structuring of populations, organizations, work groups or even personal social networks unavoidably creates eddies and slack waters where innovations get trapped and not passed on.
+When this happens, innovations, like genetic mutations, are likely to die out and go extinct before they take hold in the population.
+A comparison of innovation diffusion in panmictic and structured networks demonstrates that, on average, new ideas are likely to take twice as many generations to achieve fixation (i.e. full penetration in a network) in structured networks compared to panmictic networks \cite{dunbar25}.

 Given that time is necessarily limited, this places constraints on the sustainable size of communities, and hence the community's capacity to invent and inform, even when structures like cities grow to enormous populations\cite{cities,bettencourt2}.
 Understanding how these constraints limit rates of change becomes important in developing a rigorous understanding of the processes and possibilities of cultural and technological evolution.